-Roasting gives your coffee a fragrant, dark brown shade of color that you have come to know so well.
+Roasting gives your coffee a fragrant, dark brown shade that you have come to know so well.
 But why roast?
 Green coffee has a lot of flavor and aroma locked inside the beans.
-Roasting helps to release flavor and aroma, which makes your coffee much more enjoyable.
-Moreover, it also alters caffeine levels or effect on us.
+Roasting helps to release flavor and aroma, which makes your coffee much actually enjoyable which otherwise can’t be as it tastes.
+Moreover, it also alters caffeine levels making them suitable for drinking.

-When you subject your beans to a rapid and high temperature, important chemical processes take place that balance, alter or create acids, aromatics and flavors.
-Once the beans are well roasted, they are cooled so that chemical processes can stop.
+When you subject your beans to a rapid and high temperature, chemical processes take place that balance, alter or create acids, aromatics, and flavors.
+Once the beans are roasted, they are cooled to stop the chemical processes going on.

 Roasted coffee beans have a strong aroma and weigh much less because most of the water has been removed during heating.
 Such beans are crunchy, which makes it easy for you to grind and brew coffee.
 However, if you don’t use your beans within a short time after roasting, they will lose flavor.